Submission Guidelines

 • Declaration of Generative AI and AI-assisted technologies in the writing process

-• Short notes should have no headings and abstract.
-The manuscript should be uploaded to the designated web site for consideration.
+• Short notes should have no headings or abstract.
+The manuscript should be uploaded to the designated website for consideration.

 • Each MS must have names of three reviewers from an institution other than the authors’ place(s) of work, including a valid email address.